 George C. Buik and John P. O’Connell were two young entrepreneurs who in 1921 thought they saw a market niche in rapidly industrializing Chicago.
 As smokestacks blossomed and the work force grew in that booming decade, there was a growing demand for someone – other than the wife at home – to launder work clothes.
 They pooled their resources and the Roscoe Overall Laundry was born.
-More than eight decades later, its name long since changed to The Roscoe Company, now moved to Harrison and Central Park alongside the Eisenhower, it is now owned and operated by Jim Buik, grandson of founder George Buik, leading Roscoe into the third generation of the company.
+More than eight decades later, its name long since changed to The Roscoe Company, it has since moved to Harrison and Central Park alongside the Eisenhower.
+Roscoe is now owned and operated by Jim Buik, grandson of founder George Buik, leading the company into the third generation.

-The company recently launched a new branding campaign.
 While Roscoe historically distinguished themselves in the market with their approach to service, their competitive edge emanated from the heart.
 Thus, the old Roscoe slogan, “Delivering a better company image” gave way to “Take Pride.”
-Similarly, the company logo, appearing dated with block style lettering positioned over waves symbolizing water, was phased out.
-It was replaced by the image of a lion on a bright jungle-like background.
+Similarly, the company logo, appearing dated with block style lettering positioned over waves symbolizing water, was phased out and replaced by the image of a lion.

 “The lion is regal, symbolic of a company with great people who take pride in doing a good job for our customers,” Owner Jim Buik says.
 At the same time, that image is aggressive and dominant.
 A lion dominates its territory, so as a corporate icon, the big cat reflects a business on top of its game.
 When viewed in conjunction with the new slogan, Roscoe’s lion conveys dignity and self-respect.